Demi Lovato Mourns Grammy Loss And Dishes On Boyfriend Guilherme Vasconcelos

 While Adele may have taken home the coveted Grammy, Demi Lovato didn’t go unnoticed, especially with her nearly nude dress.
 The artist shares that she was nervous about wearing the “completely see-through” Julien Macdonald gown and had even refused to consider wearing it, but admits everyone else’s opinions swayed her final decision.
 She says everyone told her that she looked great in the gown, so she decided to risk it and go to the Grammys in the Julien Macdonald creation.

 There was just one moment, when Demi regretted wearing the see-through dress.
-That moment came, when Lovato’s step-dad escorted her on the red carpet.
+That moment came when Lovato’s step-dad escorted her on the red carpet.

 “He said he approved, but I don’t know if he realized it was see-through,” Demi explained.
 “I don’t know!
 We didn’t talk about it!”